How Does Column Temperature Affect HPLC Resolution?

 HPLC Column temperature affects retention time, selectivity, peak shape, and pressure.
 Let’s look at this in more detail.

-As Temperature Increases, Retention Time Decreases
+Temperature Can Affect Retention Time

-Retention measures the time that the sample component resides in an HPLC column’s stationary phase, relative to the time it resides in the mobile phase.
-In most applications, separation is done at about 40 °C. At higher temperatures, retention decreases and faster elution is possible.
-At lower temperatures, retention often increases, especially in reversed phase separations.
-In UHPLC applications, higher temperatures are used to decrease solvent viscosity and lower the backpressure caused by small particles and high flow rates.
+Retention measures the time it takes for a sample component to go from injection to detection.In typical reversed-phase applications, separation is done at about 40 °C and usually at higher temperatures, retention decreases, and faster elution is possible.
+Conversely, at lower temperatures, retention often increases.
+In UHPLC applications, higher temperatures are used to decrease solvent viscosity and lower the backpressure caused by smaller particle sizes and high flow rates.

 Temperature Can Affect Selectivity